georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_10th_laboratory.md

 ## Placinta Radu:
 -   Completed this week:
-	- Improved the unit test for the getTweets function in the crawler.
+	- Improved the unit test for the getTweets function in the crawler (now it tests more exceptions).
 	- Translated the error messages to English.
 -   Issues:
 	- Ran into a few problems when writing the tests.